NTIA/sigmf-ns-ntia/ntia-scos.sigmf-ext.md

 # ntia-scos extension v1.0.0
 The `ntia-scos` namespace provides SigMF metadata extensions for the NTIA/ITS Spectrum Characterization and Occupancy Sensing (SCOS) system.
-It defines the control plane for [scos-sensor](https://github.com/NTIA/scos-sensor).

 `ntia-scos` is fully compliant with the [SigMF](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces) specification and conventions.